|Early Spring Date:||April 21|

 Blue-winged Warblers sometimes hang upside down from leaves and feed like chickadees.
 When they do this, you can see their yellow breast and belly and their white undertail coverts.

-They sometimes have an "angry birds" appearance, especially when bathing.
+They sometimes have an "angry bird" appearance, especially when bathing.

 The visibility of the wingbars varies, depending on the position of the wings and the sex of the bird.
 Females have narrower and less prominent wingbars, and they have more olive on the head.